michaelkinnas/HUA-DIT-Distributed-Systems-Assignment-2022-2023/README.md

 ## 3. Running the frontend.

-You need NodeJS and NPM installed.
+You need the latest LTS versions of NodeJS and NPM installed.

 Navigate to the "DS-Assigment-2022-2023/frontend" directory.